tdbe/tdbe.github.io/_posts/2016-09-27-graphics-pipeline-fundamentals.markdown

 {
 //a screenspace uv ray:
 float2 uv = i.uv.xy / i.uv.w;
+//as opposed to an object space uv ray (ie if you had done o.uv = v.texcoord; in the vertex):
+//here i.uv would have sampled from 0 to 1 for each face of your cube etc.

 //And now we can sample the color texture from what
 //is already rendered to the screen under the current pixel